hosseini-sajad/wether/README.md

     - Select your device/emulator from the Android Studio toolbar.
     - Click Run ▶ or press Shift+F10

+## What I'd add with more time
+   - 5-day forecast screen with hourly breakdown.
+   - Offline caching of the last fetched data.
+   - Unit and instrumentation tests.

 ## Special required answer
    ZZZZ4Z4Z4Z4Z4Z4Z4Z4ZZ